-- If a new user has push enabled and has only used your app once, you can send him a notification a couple days after his first session to remind him to come back into your app.
+- If a new user has push enabled and has only used your app once, you can send them a notification a couple days after their first session to remind them to come back into your app.

 - New users are still in the process of developing trust in your app’s communications.
 Don’t send too many push notifications, or users may perceive your app as spammy.

 - Like in-app messages, push notifications can [deep link] to specific pages within your app, making them a good tool for encouraging users to re-open your app.